What the experts say

 Whereas this equation can only be used for women:

 The efficient coordination of agonist and antagonist muscles is one of the important early adaptations in resistance training responsible for large increases in strength.
-Weak antagonist muscles may limit speed of movement; consequently, strengthening them leads to an increase in agonist muscle movement speed.
+Weak antagonist muscles may limit the speed of movement; consequently, strengthening them leads to an increase in agonist muscle movement speed.
 Effectively combining both agonist and antagonist muscle exercises into a power training session is the challenge addressed by a report whereby an intervention group trained using a set of bench pulls as an antagonistic action to bench throws (40kg).
 A 4.7% increase for the group compared to controls indicated that a strategy of alternating agonist and antagonist muscle exercises may acutely increase power output during complex power training.
 This result may affect power training and specific warm-up

 It has been established over recent years that one of the key missing components in many athlete's strength conditioning armoury has been eccentric muscle strengthening.
-A paper looked at a comparison of the same overall training volumes but at differing intensities for isometric quadriceps eccentric exercise and concluded that the lower intensity eccentric work lead to a better recovery and a lower power loss even up to 72 hours after training.
+A paper looked at a comparison of the same overall training volumes but at differing intensities for isometric quadriceps eccentric exercise and concluded that the lower intensity eccentric work leads to a better recovery and a lower power loss even up to 72 hours after training.
 A fascinating paper looked at levels of abdominal muscle activity while training in various ways or with various pieces of equipment - i.e. trunk flexion with the Ab Roller, Abslide or FitBall and conventional trunk curls.
 Performing abdominal exercises with the Ab Roller, ABslide, and FitBall did not elicit greater activity of either the upper or lower rectus abdominis than performing traditional trunk curls.
 Use of the ABslide elicited greater external oblique activity and significantly less upper rectus abdominis activity than the other 3 modes.
-Both the ABslide and FitBall resulted in greater involvement of the hip flexors, an undesirable feature of abdominal exercises.
+Both the ABslide and FitBall resulted in the greater involvement of the hip flexors, an undesirable feature of abdominal exercises.
 When choosing how to facilitate abdominal strengthening it is clearly important to be aware of such factors.

-Rather than measuring stimulation levels another paper reported on actually providing self-administered neuromuscular electrical stimulation (NMES) and its effect on strength, endurance as well as, for example, the individual's perception of their shape and satisfaction.
+Rather than measuring stimulation levels, another paper reported on actually providing self-administered neuromuscular electrical stimulation (NMES) and its effect on strength, endurance as well as, for example, the individual's perception of their shape and satisfaction.
 24 adults stimulated their abdominals 5 days per week (20-40 minutes per session) for 8 weeks and, in comparison to a control group had a 58% increase in abdominal strength, a 100% increase in abdominal endurance versus a 28% increase in the control group.
 Waist circumference decreased by of 3.5cm compared to no change in the control group.
 All 24 subjects in the group felt that their midsections were more "toned" and "firmed" and 13/24 (54%) felt that their posture had improved as a result of the stimulation.
 None of the control group subjects reported changes in these parameters.
 There were no significant differences in body weight, BMI, or skinfold thickness over the course of the study in either group.
-NMES, as used in the current study, resulted in significant improvements in the muscular strength and endurance of the abdominal region, as well as subject's perceived shape and satisfaction of the mid-section.
+NMES, as used in the current study, resulted in significant improvements in the muscular strength and endurance of the abdominal region, as well as the subject's perceived shape and satisfaction of the mid-section.

 The word on the street of the knowing strength conditionist is no-longer 'core-strength' but 'Pilates'.
 A recent paper looks at this World War 2-devised technique for improved balance, stability, posture, injury prevention and treatment and probably any other quality you wish to add! - it is or will be the new revolution.
 I never personally understood this naïve approach based on, for example, how many sit-ups the athlete could perform in 30 seconds - I might subscribe, perhaps, more to how few they might perform while continuously moving very slowly and holding everything together!!
 Developing strength is important but if not performed in parallel to a sympathetic flexibility program then the trained strength gains may actually lead to a loss of range of movement.
 A timely paper compared three different stretching approaches for the hamstring muscle group and concluded that static stretching beat all other forms over a 4-week program.
-Unfortunately, the limitation here was that only one 30 second hold was performed with each stretch on each of 3-days per week - not exactly in line with training principles for improving fitness components and not a realistic test of efficacy of the various forms of stretching.
+Unfortunately, the limitation here was that only one 30 second hold was performed with each stretch on each of 3-days per week - not exactly in line with training principles for improving fitness components and not a realistic test of the efficacy of the various forms of stretching.

 Moving into the speed domain this month and some preliminary results from a survey of what it takes to be a sprint swimmer have emerged.
 A large study of 12-14 age group boys and girls found that both genders have common factors that correlate well with fast 100 metres freestyle swimming including upper extremity length and horizontal jump distance.
-For boys an additional factor was grip strength whereas for girls' additional factors were body height, hand length and shoulder flexibility.
-For girls the association with performance of these factors was lower than the factors for boys suggesting that the three parameters stated could be used to select young male swimmers - interestingly one factor was anthropometric and two were land-based strength / power tests!
+For boys, an additional factor was grip strength whereas for girls' additional factors were body height, hand length and shoulder flexibility.
+For girls, the association with performance of these factors was lower than the factors for boys suggesting that the three parameters stated could be used to select young male swimmers - interestingly one factor was anthropometric and two were land-based strength/power tests!

 A study looked at cycle sprint training (30 second repetitions) over an 8 week period and found that specific power output and VO2 peak increased but that muscle fibre type did not change and that glycogen degradation during sprint exercise was unaffected by sprint training of this nature, suggesting that this form of sprint training enhances oxidative rather than glycolytic energy pathways.

-An illuminating paper reporting on the relative anaerobic / aerobic energy system contribution for 100 metres and 200 metres sprinting revealed that, somewhat surprisingly, there are gender differences and that the aerobic contribution to 200 metres running, at east, appears to be greater than previously thought to be the case (33% for females and 28% for males).
+An illuminating paper reporting on the relative anaerobic / aerobic energy system contribution for 100 metres and 200 metres sprinting revealed that, somewhat surprisingly, there are gender differences and that the aerobic contribution to 200 metres running, at least, appears to be greater than previously thought to be the case (33% for females and 28% for males).
 Over 100 metres the contribution is still significant (25% and 21%).
 Those aerobic conditioning sessions that most speed merchants hate so much really are more important than they realize?

 Moving to longer distance but still focusing on speed a study looked closely at the performance impact on speed endurance of cyclists of sodium bicarbonate supplementation.
 As reported previously this substance is capable of buffering against acidosis brought on by increased lactate levels.
 Sprint burst placed during session showed significant levels of improvement under the influence of the bicarbonate and plasma levels remained higher in these subjects than in controls.